4aSoftwareEngineering/Biotility/README.md

 - Admins can edit resources

 #### Instructions for how to run the project locally
-To run Biotility locally on your machines
-First install the following
+To run Biotility locally on your machines, first install the following

 npm install -g bower

 npm install -g grunt-cli

 npm install -g yo

 npm install -g generator-meanjs

-Clone the git repository to your computer `https://github.com/4aSoftwareEngineering/Biotility` Do an `npm install` and `bower install` to get the rest of the dependencies.
+Clone the git repository to your computer `https://github.com/4aSoftwareEngineering/Biotility`.

+Do an `npm install` and `bower install` to get the rest of the dependencies.

 If you experience any errors requiring dependencies from the SERVER console, simply install those using `npm install --s MODULENAME`.

 If you experience any errors requiring dependencies from the CLIENT console, simply install those using `bower install --s MODULENAME`.

 Run by using `grunt`, or `grunt --f` if you experience lint errors.

 On your browser, access Biotility by visiting `localhost:3000`.

 To stop the server, simply type `CTRL - C` on your terminal.

 #### How to update database and server connections
 Updates to the database can all be done on the app or manually through the mlabs server.

 Updating registered users can be done through the user registration page or the users' profile page.

 Admins can update quizzes in their profile.

-## To connect to the database please use:
+## To connect to the database please use: `mongodb://team4a:team4a@ds041394.mlab.com:41394/biotility`.
-`mongodb://team4a:team4a@ds041394.mlab.com:41394/biotility`

-To link the site to a new database connection please use /Biotility/config/env/production.js
+To link the site to a new database connection please use: `/Biotility/config/env/production.js`.